epfl-lara/leon/src/sphinx/installation.rst

 **Setup STB in your project:**

 Leon requires the Build class, which is a class created by SBT in its folder *target* when you compile your project the first time.
-Also, it will be comfortable to run leon through terminal command, in order to easily specify arguments.
+Also, it will be comfortable to run Leon through terminal command, in order to easily specify arguments.
 We will resolve both of theses things running the command:

 .. code-block:: bash